 - 1. B-1 Nonimmigrant Who Is the Personal or Domestic Servant of a Nonimmigrant Employer--(c)(17)(i).
-File Form I-765 with: - A. Evidence of your lawful B nonimmigrant status (for example, your Form I-94, passport, or other travel document); - B. Evidence that your employer is a B, E, F, H, I, J, L, M, O, P, Q, or TN nonimmigrant; - C. Evidence you worked for the employer for at least one year before the employer entered the United States, or your employer has regularly employed personal and domestic servants either year round or seasonally and has done so for a period of several years before coming to the United States; - D. Evidence you have worked for this employer as a personal or domestic servant for at least one year, or evidence you have at least one year of experience as a personal or domestic servant; and - E. Evidence establishing you have a residence abroad that you have no intention of abandoning.

-2. B-1 Nonimmigrant Domestic Servant of a U.S. Citizen--(c)(17)(ii).
-File Form I-765 with:

-- A. Evidence of your lawful B nonimmigrant status (for example, your Form I-94, passport, or other travel document); - B. Evidence that your employer is a U.S. citizen; - C. Evidence that your employer has a permanent home abroad or is stationed outside the United States and is temporarily visiting the United States. - D. Evidence that your employer employed you as a domestic servant prior to your employer's visit to the United States.
+File Form I-765 with: - A. Evidence of your lawful B nonimmigrant status (for example, your Form I-94, passport, or other travel document); - B. Evidence that your employer is a B, E, F, H, I, J, L, M, O, P, Q, or TN nonimmigrant; - C. Evidence you worked for the employer for at least one year before the employer entered the United States, or your employer regularly employs personal and domestic servants and has done so for a period of years before coming to the United States; - D. Evidence you have either worked for this employer as a personal or domestic servant for at least one year, or evidence you have at least one year of experience as a personal or domestic servant; and - E. Evidence establishing you have a residence abroad that you have no intention of abandoning. - 2.
+B-1 Nonimmigrant Domestic Servant of a U.S. Citizen--(c)(17)(ii).
+File Form I-765 with: - A. Evidence of your lawful B nonimmigrant status (for example, your Form I-94, passport, or other travel document); - B. Evidence that your employer is a U.S. citizen; - C. Evidence that your employer has a permanent home abroad or is stationed outside the United States and is temporarily visiting the United States, OR evidence that your employer's current assignment in the United States will not be longer than four years; and - D. Evidence that your employer has employed you as a domestic servant abroad for at least six months before your admission to the United States.

-3. B-1 Nonimmigrant Employed by a Foreign Airline--(c)(17)(iii).
-File Form I-765 with:

-- A. Evidence of your lawful B nonimmigrant status (for example, your Form I-94, passport, or other travel document); and; - B. A letter from a foreign airline engaged in international transportation fully describing your duties and stating your position would entitle you to E nonimmigrant status except for the fact that you are not a national of the airline's country, or because there is no treaty of commerce and navigation in effect between the United States and that country.

-4. Spouse of an E-1 Treaty Trader, E-2 Treaty Investor, or E-3 Specialty Occupation Professional from Australia--(a)(17).
-File Form I-765 with:

-- A. Evidence of your lawful E nonimmigrant status (for example, your Form I-94, passport, or other travel document); and - B. Evidence of your spouse's lawful E nonimmigrant status (for example, a copy of your spouse's Form I-94, passport, or other travel document) and your marriage certificate.
+- 3. B-1 Nonimmigrant Employed by a Foreign Airline--(c)(17)(iii).
+File Form I-765 with: - A. Evidence of your lawful B nonimmigrant status (for example, your Form I-94, passport, or other travel document); and - B. A letter from the airline fully describing your duties and stating your position would entitle you to E nonimmigrant status except for the fact that you are not a national of the same country as the airline, or because there is no treaty of commerce and navigation in effect between the United States and that country. - 4.
+Spouse of an E-1 Treaty Trader, E-2 Treaty Investor, or E-3 Specialty Occupation Professional from Australia--(a)(17).
+File Form I-765 with: - A. Evidence of your lawful E nonimmigrant status (for example, your Form I-94, passport, or other travel document); and - B. Evidence of your spouse's lawful E nonimmigrant status (for example, a copy of your spouse's Form I-94, passport, or other travel document) and your marriage certificate.